If you’re a resident of New York or New Jersey, Investors Bank could be a great option for checking, savings, and money market accounts.

 Related: Best CD Rates

 The fees for Investors Bank products vary, but none of their products are completely fee-free.
 With most, you can avoid monthly maintenance fees if you maintain a minimum account balance.
-For instance, with the YourStyle Checking account, you can avoid fees by getting a direct deposit of at least $500 each statement cycle, maintain a monthly average balance of $1,000, or make at least 10 point-of-sale transactions with your account’s debit card.
+For instance, with the YourStyle Checking account, you can avoid fees by getting a direct deposit of at least $500 each statement cycle, maintaining a monthly average balance of $1,000, or making at least 10 point-of-sale transactions with your account’s debit card.